quorten/quorten-blog1/_posts/2020-07-10-sum-diy-pcb-make.md

 to strike first.
 This will at least immobilize most of them before the remainder touches the walls or ceiling of your room.

-UPDATE 2020-07-12: Digi-Key now offers a really nice service where you can upload a design and compare prices from multiple different board houses.
+UPDATE 2020-07-12: Digi-Key now offers a really nice "PCB Builder" service where you can upload a design and compare prices from multiple different board houses.
 Many of these are based in California, USA.
 And, the best part about it, you can order in quantity of one!